 Just because you’re going to bed at odd hours doesn't mean that preparing to sleep should be any different; you still need to wind down the same way.
 This means whether it’s morning or afternoon, avoid caffeinated products, alcohol or smoking.
 Don’t eat a large meal right before to bed and avoid stimulating activities which will keep your brain active.

 While shift work can throw off your sleep-wake cycle, getting enough good quality sleep should still be a priority so you can awaken your best.

-Our online sleep assessment will help you identify whether your sleep may be affected by a sleep disorder.
+Our free sleep assessment will help you identify whether your sleep may be affected by a sleep disorder.
 If you’re having problems sleeping, don’t waste another night: Take the sleep assessment.

 ResMed is a global leader in sleep technology that has its origins right here in Australia.
 Our goal is to provide people with the means to awaken their best and enjoy healthier lives by promoting good sleep habits and creating awareness for sleep disorders such as sleep apnea.

 Stay up to date with the latest products, news, offers and tips for Sleep Apnea, Snoring, Insomnia and overall good Sleep Health.